H4kim/portfolio-for-dev/README.md

 - Add a loader
 - Animations 🙉

-And if you have something to suggest feel free too contact me : `ozil.hakim@gmail.com`
+And if you have something to suggest feel free too open an issue.

 ## Credits